 Here’s something I stumbled across in the middle of stumbling across other things — a schematic of the aluminum panels — I don’t know if they are original architectural drawings or not.
 They are contained in the book Construction, Craft to Industry by Gyula Sebestyen (London: E & FN Spon, 1998); you can find it here.

 I found surprisingly little information on Flour City’s contribution to the Republic Bank Building on the internet.
-The only Dallas Morning News reference to this company — a company which made such a huge contribution to the look of one of Dallas’ most famous skyscrapers — is this ad!
 Anyway, thanks, Minnesota, for playing such an important role in the construction of — and look of — one of my favorite Dallas buildings!